 Should death claim the believer in Christ Jesus, he moves instantly out of the body into the presence of God.
 "We are confident, I say, and willing rather to be absent from the body, and to be present with the Lord." - 2 Corinthians 5:8.
-So, even if death comes, the believer's soul, having everlasting main theme of the gospel is everlasting life which is to be enjoyed in the ages to come.
-"In the world, ye shall have tribulation," the Lord said.
+So, even if death comes, the believer's soul, having everlasting life goes to be with the Lord.
+The body will be resurrected later - at the time of the redemption of the body, the resurrection.
+The new body will be brought forth a glorious body like the body of Christ.
+It is at this point for the one who possesses everlasting life through Jesus Christ that "death is swallowed up in victory."

-Hidden Hills Sovereign Grace Baptist Church HC 89.
-Box 1412 Willow, Alaska 99688-9604
+Hidden Hills Sovereign Grace Baptist Church HC 89, Box 1412 Willow, Alaska 99688-9604